See used and available storage space

 Trash: Contains items you’ve deleted (items deleted from iCloud Drive are not included in the amount of storage space).

 Note: If you’ve partitioned your hard disk, Trash size is provided for the Trash on the disk macOS is installed on (the startup volume).

 Other users: Contains files created and modified by other user accounts on your Mac.

 System: Contains macOS system applications and files.
-Examples include Mail, Terminal, Calculator, and other apps that come with macOS.
+Examples include Mail, Terminal, Calculator, and Time Machine Local Snapshots.